Space is a global industry and relies on strong international partnerships

 The United Arab Emirates Space Agency

-Stay up to date with the latest from Australia’s space sector
+The latest from Australia’s space sector

 Our department recognises the First Peoples of this Nation and their ongoing cultural and spiritual connections to the lands, waters, seas, skies, and communities.